confidential-computing/governance/scoping.md

   root user or hypervisor can't see what's going on

-The above definition is narrowly scoped to only hardware-based TEEs, and thus excludes the items in [Section A.1.1](#markdown-header-a-1-1-software-tee) which may or may not be desirable.
+The above definition is narrowly scoped to only hardware-based TEEs, and thus excludes the items in [Section A.1.1](#markdown-header-a-1-1-software-tee).

 One relatively minor issue as worded is that it implies that the TEE has a kernel, root user, or hypervisor, which may or may not be the case.